Wisconsin Democrats Boycott Vote On Union Bill

 It's ALL THINGS CONSIDERED from NPR News.
 I'm Michele Norris.

 There was a dramatic twist in Wisconsin today, as protests continue over the governor's budget plan.

 Governor Scott Walker, a Republican, wants to cut the pay and benefits of public employees and take away most of their collective bargaining rights.

 Well, today Democratic state senators left the building, and possibly the state, in a boycott that kept lawmakers from voting on the plan, and it gave tens of thousands of teachers more time to protest, as Wisconsin Public Radio's Shawn John reports from Madison.

 SHAWN JOHNSON: Teachers stood shoulder to shoulder in the packed state capitol building for the largest protest here yet.
 While this isn't an official strike, the state's teacher union encouraged its members to be here.
 Many schools across the state had to shut down.

 LaCrosse teacher Ronnah Metz says she's never done anything like this.

-Ms. RONNAH METZ (Public School Teacher): Not in my 18 years.
+RONNAH METZ: Not in my 18 years.

 JOHNSON: Metz knows she'll face consequences for coming here: Her school stayed open today.
 But she says it's worth it.

-Ms. METZ: We absolutely had to do this.
+METZ: We absolutely had to do this.
 We had no choice.
 And believe me I pondered it many, many hours before I called in sick.